An official website of the State of Oregon

 Supervisor will need to complete the plan of supervision.
 Supervision and clinical practice can not begin until the application is approved.

-LCSW supervisors are required to be current in the Oregon Rules and Laws Exam and Continuing Educaton specific to clinical supervision.
-The list found below will provide approved LCSW Supervisors.
+LCSW supervisors are required to be current in the Oregon Rules and Laws Exam and Continuing Education specific to clinical supervision.
+The list can be obtained through the Primary Source License Verification tab on our website.
+Mark the box stating "Only Supervisors".
+Leave the search terms blank for all supervisors, or enter an area for supervisors in a particular town, city or zipcode.
 An Oregon licensed Psychiatrist or Psychologist who has met the before mentioned requirements may also supervise for up to half of the CSWA supervision requirements.
-A list of approved phsycholgists and psychiatrists is available by emailing the board office.
+A list of approved out of state LCSW's, Oregon psycholgists and Oregon psychiatrists is available by emailing the board office.

 The CSWA will get permission to take the clinical exam automatically when final hours are approved, and the status becomes a CANDIDATE.
-If a CSWA desires to take the exam BEFORE completing all requirements one may request permission after recording and submitting 75 hours of supervision and being licensed for 2 years.
-No permission will be granted before the 2 year requirement.
+If a CSWA desires to take the exam BEFORE completing all requirements one may request permission after recording and submitting 75 hours of supervision and 18 months of supervised experience.
+No permission will be granted before the 18 month requirement, or the 75 hours of verified supervision.
+The Candidate must be within 6 months of completing the LCSW requirements to request the early exam authorization.
 Any previous licensure, or licensure in another district may be counted.
 The form to request permission is available on the forms tab located on the top bar of the website, and below on this page.
-More information reagrding the ASWB Clinical exam can be found on the Exams page, or by reviewing the ASWB website located on our resources page.
+More information regarding the ASWB Clinical exam can be found on the Exams page, or by reviewing the ASWB website located on our resources page.

 Understand the process, and allow the CSWA to decide if he/she is ready to take the test.
 Do not encourage an early exam request if the CSWA is not intending or ready to either schedule the exam or take the pretest from the ASWB website.

-A six month evalution report will need to be submitted through the last day worked prior to the leave of absense.
-Complete the evaluation and submit to the board.
+A supervision report will need to be submitted through the last day worked prior to the leave of absense.
+Complete the report, return to the CSWA, to submit to the board.

 Renewals are annually during your birth month.
-Renew online, or with paper renewal no later than the last day of your birth month.
+Your renewal is now done through your individual portal.
 Renewal fee is $66.
 Expiration date is 30 days after your renewal date, $50 late fee does apply.

 Ensure the CSWA is current at all times.